 About the Author

 I graduated as a chartered physiotherapist in 1987 and my first clinical role was in rheumatology.
 I subsequently worked in sport as the physiotherapist to the England Women’s football team and then worked in orthopaedics and trauma before becoming a physiotherapy lecturer at the University of Salford in 1997.
 I now write and edit textbooks for Elsevier Oxford and I am a visiting lecturer in Sao Paulo, Brazil, and Corpus Christi College Cambridge.
+I’ve also worked with HFE to produce a series of exclusive lectures for their Level 4 Low Back Pain Course.

 This is the first of a series of articles discussing pathology.
 It is logical to start with inflammation since this is the cornerstone of how all injury and tissue damage heals.
 In this article I will be discussing what inflammation is, the key stages and the differences between these stages.
 We’ll then move on to exploring what can affect healing rates and how different tissues heal.